 A typical example would be, when you visit an online store, and add a product to your shopping cart, but didn’t complete the order.

 So next time, you visit the same website you’ll find your item right where you left it, in the shopping cart.
 That’s the power of cookies.

-Besides personalize your experience and make surfing the web a pleasant adventure, cookies sometimes can become a serious problem.
+Besides personalizing your experience and making surfing the web a pleasant adventure, cookies sometimes can become a serious problem.
 And, at some point, you may need to delete them from your browser.

 Even though they’re tiny, they can take up space over time, which may affect your device’s performance speed.
 Speaking of performance, please read this helpful article for an in-depth guide on how to speed up your iPhone.

 Step 1.
-To clear cookies on your iPhone, open the Settings app, scroll down until you find the Safari, and tap on it.
+To clear cookies on your iPhone, open the Settings app, scroll down until you find the Safari app, and tap on it.